Janet Iwasa: Publications

 Iwasa's work has been published in scientific journals including Nature, Science, and Cell, as well as the New York Times.

 Iwasa's knowledge of cellular animation has also led her to publish several different works of scientific literature.
 Her work with Robert Savage's Lab led to her first publication in 1999 in Development Genes and Evolution, "The leech hunchback protein is expressed in the epithelium and CNS but not in the segmental precursor lineages", with co-authors Suver and Savage.
 Iwasa's work with Savage focused on identifying regulatory genes engaged in the formation of segment patterns in annelids, investigating a gene in leeches called Leech Zinc Finger II (LZF2), considered to be an orthologue of the hunchback (hb) gene in Drosophila.
 Iwasa, Savage, and Suver concluded that LZF2 likely plays an important part in the morphological progressions of gastrulation and the specification of the central nervous system in leeches but does not contribute to the formation of anteroposterior patterns.

 In 2007, she published an article on her research at the University of California with Mullins, "Spatial and temporal relationships between actin-filament nucleation, capping, and disassembly."
 Her study with Mullins focused on the lamellipodial network.
 They concluded that the lamellipodial network incorporates the Arp 2/3 complex and capping proteins during initial assembly, but dismisses these complexes long before the lamellipodial network is actually disassembled.
 They also reported that the network does not use cofilin, twinfilin, and tropomyosin in assembly.
-Instead these factors play a role in the network's size.
+Instead, these factors play a role in the network's size.

 In 2010, she published "Animating the model figure" in Trends in Cell Biology.
 In this article, she points out the importance of animations in revealing and teaching scientific concepts, explaining that students are shown to retain more information and show more interest in the material when animations are incorporated into the curriculum.
 She also pushed the invention of animation software engineered exclusively for the scientific research community.

 In 2015, Iwasa and Wallace Marshal co-authored Karp's Cell and Molecular Biology: Concepts and Experiments by Gerald Karp.

 In 2016, Iwasa published "The Scientist as Illustrator" in Trends in Immunology, in which she describes the role of animation in science and discusses the importance of visualization.

 Recognition and honors

-From 1999 to 2004, Iwasa was honored as a member of the NSF Graduate Fellowship.
+From 1999 to 2004, Iwasa was honoured as a member of the NSF Graduate Fellowship.
 From 2006 to 2008, she was a member of the NSF Discpery Corps Postgraduate Fellowship.
-In 2008, she earned an honorable mention for her entry in the AAAS International Science & Engineering Visualization Challenge.
+In 2008, she earned an honourable mention for her entry into the AAAS International Science & Engineering Visualization Challenge.
 In 2012, she was listed as one of Fast Company's "100 Most Creative People."
 In 2014, she was recognized as a TED Fellow, a FASEB BioArt Winner, and one of Foreign Policy Magazine's "100 Leading Global Thinkers."
 In 2016, the University of Utah credited Iwasa as an Entrepreneurial Faculty Scholar.
-In 2017, she was honored as a TED Senior Fellow.
+In 2017, she was honoured as a TED Senior Fellow.